tinjet11/BrickBreaker-Java-Coursework/README.md

 8. **Ball will go through between two block:**
     - **Issue:** The ball wil penetrate the block if it is hitting the center of two block
     - **Solution:** Adding another layer of collision logic so it bounce back when hit a block

-This is my game.
-This is a menu screen which i added, inside here we have settings, inside settings user can adjust the end level so the game can end faster, user can also set the initial heart number.
-But this two can only be adjust before the game start.
-Below that we have